hasithaa/fork-module-ballerina-workflow/docs/handle-data.md

 When a workflow step requires data from **every** source before it can proceed, use `ctx->await` with the full array of futures.
 The workflow resumes only after all expected data has arrived.

-A common use case is **dual authorization**: both the Operations team and the Compliance team must approve a fund transfer.
+A common use case is **dual authorization (Four-Eyes Principle)**: both the Operations team and the Compliance team must approve a fund transfer.

 ```ballerina
 @workflow:Workflow